KYUSHU UNIVERSITYe教員ハンドブック

 ○Definition of harassment

-The University defines harassment as including sexual harassment, power harassment, academic harassment, harassment based on pregnancy, infertility treatment, childbirth, childcare leave, nursing care leave, and other forms of harassment that violate the dignity of individuals in similar situations.
+The University defines harassment as "sexual harassment, power harassment, academic harassment, harassment based on pregnancy, infertility treatment, childbirth, childcare leave, nursing care leave, and other forms of harassment that violate the dignity of individuals in similar situations."

 *Sexual harassment

 Sexual harassment is the impairment of the work or educational environment through sexually offensive behavior, regardless of the perpetrator’s intent, causing discomfort to others.
 It includes taking advantage of a hierarchical relationship or position to coerce a person into romantic or sexual relations; conduct that creates advantage or disadvantage depending on the person's response to remarks or conduct of a sexual nature (quid pro quo sexual harassment); remarks, conduct, or images of a sexual nature that are unwanted by the recipient or others around them; and remarks or conduct that discriminate against others on the basis of sex (hostile environment sexual harassment).
-Sexual harassment applies regardless of sexual orientation (who one is attracted to romantically or sexually) or gender identity (one’s understanding of their own gender).
+Additionally, sexual harassment applies to any sexual remarks or actions, regardless of sexual orientation (the gender toward which romantic or sexual feelings are directed) or gender identity (one's perception of their own gender).

 *Power harassment and academic harassment